 Bio.

-Zhao holds an MA in Information Experience Design from the Royal College of Art and is currently pursuing a PhD in Electroacoustic Music at the University of the Arts London (CRiSAP), supervised by Adam Stanović.
+Zhao holds an MA in Information Experience Design from the Royal College of Art and is currently pursuing a PhD at the University of the Arts London (CRiSAP), supervised by Adam Stanović.
 He is also a mentor and visiting lecturer for the MA in Designing Audio Experiences at University College London.

 Email: jiajingzhao96(at)gmail(dot)com